 “Chase Thomas is one of my favorite up-and-coming guys in sports media.
 He covers a little bit of anything and everything in the sports world, a 2017 sports renaissance man.” - Brandon Anderson

 I am originally from Stone Mountain, GA.
 (Parkview forever!)
-I graduated from the University of North Georgia with a bachelor’s degree in Journalism.
-I would later graduate from the University of Tennessee with a master’s degree in Strategic & Digital Communications as well.
-Along with my duties here SRM, I host Knoxville’s No. 1 independent Tennessee Volunteers podcast — The Chase Thomas Podcast.
+I graduated from the University of North Georgia with a bachelor’s degree in Journalism in 2015.
+I would later graduate from the University of Tennessee with a master’s degree in Strategic & Digital Communications as well in 2022..
+Along with my duties here at SRM, I host Knoxville’s No. 1 daily independent Tennessee Volunteers podcast — The Chase Thomas Podcast.

 From North Georgia to Tennessee, it was always meant to be for me.

-(Here’s a photo of me below in the early ‘90s at a Tennessee vs. Vanderbilt game on the field at Neyland Stadium.)
+(Here’s a photo of me in a vintage North Georgia sweater below in the early ‘90s at a Tennessee vs. Vanderbilt game on the field at Neyland Stadium.)

-This is both important and weird for me to have to answer, but it is also something I should be able to answer if I want you, the reader, to want to read more and keep up with me.
+This is both important and weird for me to have to answer, but it is also something I should be able to answer if I want you, the reader and listener, to want to read and listen more and keep up with me.

 This.